-Blair is an academic general practitioner, currently also practising clinically as a Consultant in Pain Medicine, Ninewells Hospital.
-Graduating at the Universities of Glasgow (MBChB, 1987) and Aberdeen (MEd Distinction 1998; MD 2000), he held an NHS Primary Care Career Scientist Award (2000 to 2005) and was Professor Primary Care Medicine at the University of Aberdeen until 2011.
+Holding a Chair in Population Health Science, Blair is an academic general practitioner, currently also practising clinically as a Consultant in Pain Medicine, NHS Tayside.
+He is also Clinical Co-director of Tayside Clinical Trials Unit.
+Graduating at the Universities of Glasgow (MBChB, 1987) and Aberdeen (MEd Distinction 1998; MD 2000), he held an NHS Primary Care Career Scientist Award (2000 to 2005) and was Professor of Primary Care Medicine at the University of Aberdeen until 2011.

-Blair was appointed on 1 May 2014 to the post of Lead Clinician for Chronic Pain working with the Scottish Government.
-He was also appointed in 2014 to the board of the Faculty of Pain Medicine of the Royal College of Anaesthetists.
+Blair was appointed in 2014 to the post of Lead Clinician for Chronic Pain working with the Scottish Government, and as Specialty Adviser to the Chief Medical Officer in 2017.